 In early stages of AMD, visual acuity is rarely affected.
 Nevertheless, these tests can help physicians and patients monitor potential progression of the disease.

 Amsler Grid: Named for the Swiss ophthalmologist who devised it, the Amsler grid has been a standard test for AMD and other central-vision ailments since the 1940s.
 It consists of a simple grid of horizontal and vertical lines, with a prominent dot in the middle.
 Depending on what a patient sees—straight lines vs. wavy/curvy—the grid can help detect, or at least suggest the presence of, disturbances in the retina and macula.
-(In wet AMD, particularly, even a minuscule leakage of blood or other fluid from swollen or compromised vessels can interfere with central vision, distorting images, causing straight lines to appear wavy, etc.)
+(In wet AMD, particularly, even a minuscule leakage of blood or other fluid from swollen or compromised vessels can interfere with central vision, distorting images, causing straight lines to appear wavy or missing, etc.)

 The grid is also, as Jayanth Sridhar, M.D., describes it, "beautiful in its simplicity."
 For Dr. Sridhar, an assistant professor of clinical ophthalmology at the Bascom Palmer Eye Institute of the University of Miami's Miller School of Medicine, the Amsler is more than a mere checkerboard.
 "It is a remarkably reliable, and remarkably sensitive, test," he says.
 "Of course, one of the issues around Amsler is that its efficacy depends on the user's interpretation of what he or she sees.
 But I think almost anyone can look at straight lines and tell whether they look curved or not."